Carers who kill: Letby joins gruesome list of medical monsters from Shipman to Allitt

 As a general practitioner in Greater Manchester, Shipman targeted elderly people after winning their trust.

-His modus operandi, which consisted of injecting his victims with a fatal dose of drugs and claiming they died of natural causes, meant he evaded capture throughout the 1990s until he was convicted of 15 counts of murder in 2000.
+His modus operandi, which consisted of injecting his victims with a fatal dose of drugs and then claiming they had died of natural causes, meant that he evaded capture throughout the 1990s.
+He was finally convicted of 15 counts of murder in 2000.

-After killing himself in prison in 2004, an official inquiry established that the extent of Shipman’s crimes was far greater than initially thought and it estimated he had killed 250 people.
+After killing himself in prison in 2004, an official inquiry established that the extent of Shipman’s crimes was far greater than initially thought, estimating that he had killed 250 people.

 Beverley Allitt